Binboukami/vuex-gcd-module/README.md

 # Global Countdown [Archived]

-As of January 14, 2021 this repo is archieved and it's now read-only.
+As of **January 14, 2022** this repo is archieved and it's now read-only.
 The project was archived to focus on other projects

 ### Use cases
 - Create custom events with reactive components based on user acess time and date